 Arthritis Affects 1 in 6 Adults in Canada

-Synopsis* : Arthritis is one of the top three chronic diseases in Canada affecting one out of six Canadian adults.
+Synopsis: Arthritis is one of the top three chronic diseases in Canada affecting one out of six Canadian adults.
+With arthritis cases in Canada already at alarming levels and growing at unprecedented rates, the arthritis community is urging Canadians not to accept "no cure" as an answer.

 Main DigestWith arthritis cases in Canada already at alarming levels and growing at unprecedented rates, the arthritis community is urging Canadians not to accept "no cure" as an answer.